Greatest Hits: From the Beginning (Travis Tritt album)

-Greatest Hits: From the Beginning is the title of the first greatest hits compilation issued by American country music singer Travis Tritt.
+Greatest Hits: From the Beginning is the first compilation album by American country music singer Travis Tritt.
 Released in 1995 on Warner Bros.
 Records, the album features thirteen tracks from Tritt's first four studio albums Country Club (1990), It's All About to Change (1991), T-R-O-U-B-L-E (1992), and Ten Feet Tall and Bulletproof (1994).
 Two songs were newly recorded for this album as well: the Steve Earle-penned "Sometimes She Forgets", and a rendition of the pop standard "Only You (And You Alone)".
 The former was released as a single in 1995, reaching #7 on the Hot Country Songs charts, while the latter reached #51 on the same chart.
 Overall, the album was certified platinum by the RIAA for sales of one million copies.